General Growth Properties' first-quarter FFO beats Street view

-(Reuters) - General Growth Properties Inc (GGP.N) said on Monday that a key measure of earnings rose 13.6 percent in the first quarter, beating Wall Street’s forecast and helped by higher occupancy and sales at its malls.
+April 29 (Reuters) - General Growth Properties Inc said on Monday that a key measure of earnings rose 13.6 percent in the first quarter, beating Wall Street’s forecast and helped by higher occupancy and sales at its malls.

 The company said first-quarter funds from operations (FFO) rose to $252 million, or 25 cents per share, compared with $222 million or 22 cents per share in the year-earlier quarter.